BWCache: Accelerating Video Diffusion Transformers through Block-Wise Caching: Experimental Results

 \subsection{Ablation Studies}

+\textbf{Reducing Inference Steps.} When generating videos using the DiT model, the impact of the inference steps must be considered.
+In this paper, the default setting for the inference steps in Open-Sora is 30.
+To accelerate video generation, the number of inference steps can be reduced.
+We compare the performance of the original model with reduced inference steps and BWCache in terms of visual quality and latency.
+The results show that, while producing similar latencies, BWCache maintains excellent visual quality, as shown in Figure \ref{fig:few_step}.
+Specific data on visual quality and efficiency is detailed in Table \ref{tab:few_step}.
+Overall, when the number of inference steps is reduced, sampling trajectories deviate from the theoretical optimal path, which amplifies accumulated errors in the noise estimation network.
+This results in issues such as blurred video details and reduced color saturation.

 \textbf{Quality-Efficiency Trade-Off.} Figure \ref{fig:multi_para} compares the quality-latency trade-off of BWCache, PAB, and TeaCache.
 The indicator threshold $\delta$ in Eq.(\ref{eq:threshold}) is 0.15, 0.20, and 0.25.
 The results clearly demonstrate that BWCache outperforms PAB and TeaCache in visual quality across all evaluated metrics, indicating a notable improvement in the fidelity of video generation.
-For each metric, BWCache not only achieves higher quality scores but also does so while maintaining lower latency, which reflects its efficient processing capabilities.
+For each metric, BWCache not only achieves higher quality scores but also maintains lower latency, which reflects its efficient processing capabilities.
 Overall, BWCache achieves improved visual quality at lower latency than PAB and TeaCache.

 \textbf{Reuse Rate.} Table \ref{tab:threshold} illustrates how varying the reuse rates affects performance.
 It reveals that the ``Fast" configuration achieves the highest reuse rate at 59.00\%, resulting in the lowest latency of 19.16 seconds.
-The ``Slow" configuration only had a reuse rate of 41.38\%, but the visual quality is the highest among all configurations.
+The ``Slow" configuration achieves a reuse rate of 41.38\%, but the visual quality is the highest among all configurations.
 Visualized results in Figure \ref{fig:rate} complement these findings by providing the reuse rates of blocks across each timestep for various thresholds.
 This figure illustrates the dynamic nature of block reuse at different timesteps, with evident fluctuations that suggest varying block reuse efficiency at different stages of video generation.
 In general, the block features in the middle stage of the generation change less, and a high reuse rate is obtained, which is consistent with our previous analysis.

 \textbf{Reuse Interval.} Table \ref{tab:r-step} outlines various reuse intervals, ranging from 5\% to 25\% of all timesteps, and details their corresponding latency and quality metrics.
 As the reuse interval increases, the latency decreases, indicating enhanced generating efficiency.
 Conversely, while the latency improves with increased reuse interval, there is a slight degradation in quality metrics.
 For instance, VBench scores range from 80.28\% at 5\% to 79.31\% at 25\%, indicating a gradual decline in fidelity.
 This demonstrates a trade-off between latency and visual quality, where longer reuse intervals can effectively accelerate generation but may destroy the details in the output.